KyleT082/project-xparcel/README.md

 update delivery address and time.

 A demo of the landing page can be found at the following link. https://kylet082.github.io/project/
+### PLease note the links and anchors do not work in the above link

 #### Demo of the User panel